AlexanderGenin/system-design/public/articles/music-streaming/index.md

 Partitioning metadata by Artist ID or Track ID alone is not a good option, as it might lead to uneven distribution since some artists and tracks are more popular than others.
 Some nodes could become hotspots, especially if a new release by a popular artist just dropped.
 To overcome this, it is useful to add a composite key consisting of a partition key and a sharding key (random number % number of nodes).

 For object storage that contains our media files, support for cross-region replication is usually available out of the box.
-Similarly it implies high availability with a sacrifice in consistency.
+Similarly it implies high _availability_ with a sacrifice in _consistency_.

 #### Computing Layer

 Computing servers will benefit from vertical scaling by adding more power and horizontal scaling by deploying more containers in different zones and regions, while the microservices architecture will inherently remain the same.

 At this point, we should replace any stateful components, if we still have any, with stateless ones.
 This implies using self-contained tokens instead of sessions.
 It will also help us eliminate session affinity in case of application load balancers (ALB) and simplify load distribution.
-On top of that, it will ease the fault tolerance and recovery process, as we don’t have to worry about reconstructing lost session states.
+On top of that, it will ease the _fault tolerance_ and _recovery_ process, as we don’t have to worry about reconstructing lost session states.

 #### Network